marcusoftnet/marcusoftnet.github.io/_posts/2014-02-07-mnb-express.md

 });
 ```

 You could also do hard-coded paths, of course (like `/users`) and create a little snippet that loads users by id.
-This is shown to great effect in the documentation for `app.param()` and I've adapted it here:
+This is shown to great effect in the documentation for `app.param()`,

+ and I've adapted it here:

 ```javascript
 app.param('userId', function(req, res, next, userId) {